Nikola0pt/Chip8-Emulator/README.md

 # Chip8-Emulator
-A Chip8 Emulator written in C from scratch
+A Chip8 Emulator written in C from scratch, using the SDL3 library